HanThitNyiNyi/data-analytics/README.md

 * Dataset derived from Kaggle
 * K-means clustering algorithm is used to cluster mixed datasets that contain both categorical and numerical datatypes.
 * A 2020 and 2022 stratified view of tech layoffs

+#[Project 4](https://github.com/HanThitNyiNyi/data-analytics/blob/Projects/Cluster_Project.ipynb) : Natural Language Processing of Tweets - Utilising a Recurrent Neural Network Algorithm for Text Classification to Label Tweets for Disaster Warnings.

+I analyzed over 10,000 tweets to find common keywords associated with tweets regarding real life incidents accidents, natural disasters and other public emergencies and built a deep learning model for prediction of whether specific tweets are alluding to such incidents.

+* Dataset derived from Kaggle
+* Recurrent Neural Network with LSTM (Long Short Term Memory) for text classification that takes into account both direct and contenxtual meaning within text.